Working capital loans and equipment financing for bad credit and high-risk industries.

 What does National Funding offer?

 National Funding offers working capital loans and long-term equipment financing both directly and through its network of lenders.
-Both come with APRs ranging from 4%-8%, including a 1%–3% origination fee.
+Both come with APRs ranging from 4% to 8%, including a 1%–3% origination fee.
 An origination fee of 1%–3% is standard, as many business lenders with this fee tend to charge between 3% and 5%.

-National Funding’s working capital loans are short-term, unsecured loans that come in one lump sum of $5,000 to $300,000 that you pay back with daily repayments in 12 months or less.
-Through the term loan program, your business can also apply for a merchant cash advance on credit card sales with repayments deducted from your daily receipts.
+National Funding’s working capital loans are short-term, unsecured loans that come in one lump sum of $5,000 to $500,000 that you pay back with daily repayments in 12 months or less.

 National Funding offers both equipment financing and leasing on new and used equipment.
 Your business can borrow up to 400% of your equipment’s value and pay it back over loan terms of five years or more.